Christopher Phelps

 Just a continuous image, and a feeling

-that whatever we are,
+that wherever we are,

-wherever we are, whenever we are,
+whenever we are, whatever we are,

 what that could possibly mean,

-and this kisses the boundary
+this kisses the boundary

-of all I know how to say.
+of all I know how to write.

 You quantum fidgets.
 You restless violets